 COLD WAR CALCULATIONS

 So what drew Washington’s attention to the Iraqi Kurds?
-First and foremost was Iraq’s placement on the Cold War chessboard.
-Following the 1968 Baath coup, Iraq had swung to the Soviet side.
-Somewhat paradoxically, the Soviets were quite supportive of Barzani’s Kurdish Democratic Party (KDP) and encouraged the Baathist leaders, President Ahmed Hassan al-Bakr and his strongman, Saddam, to negotiate a meaningful end to the Kurdish problem.
+First and foremost was Iraq’the Soviets were quite supportive of Barzani’s Kurdish Democratic Party (KDP) and encouraged the Baathist leaders, President Ahmed Hassan al-Bakr and his strongman, Saddam, to negotiate a meaningful end to the Kurdish problem.
 In 1970, the two sides struck an agreement granting the Kurds autonomy, after which the Kurdish movement joined the Iraqi government in an alliance against the imperialist West.